On this page

 Who will I be talking to?

-Our counselling service in multiple languages is delivered over the phone by professional counsellors with the help of interpreters in Ukrainian, Russian, Pashto, Dari, Mandarin and Arabic.
+Our counselling service in over 100 languages is delivered over the phone by professional counsellors with the help of trained interpreters including Plains Cree, Severn Ojibwe, Ukrainian, Russian, Pashto, Dari, Mandarin and Arabic.

 The interpreters are selected at random from a group of hundreds of interpreters across Canada and the United States.
 They’re professionally trained to understand and translate what is said.
 We encourage you to pause regularly for the interpreter to translate your words and to help the counsellor understand clearly.